 35%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This skill reads more like a role description or process document than an actionable skill for Claude.
-It lacks concrete examples, executable commands, or templates that would make it immediately usable.
-The structure is reasonable but the content is too abstract—it describes what to do conceptually without showing how to do it with specific tool calls or output formats.
+It lacks concrete examples, executable commands, specific file formats, or tool invocations that would let Claude know exactly what to do.
+The structure is reasonable but the content is too abstract to be immediately useful without significant interpretation.

 Suggestions